Grigory Drozd: Drozd vs. Masternak

 On October 5, 2013, Drozd won the EBU (European) Cruiserweight title in Moscow by defeating Mateusz Masternak via eleventh-round technical knockout.

 Drozd vs. Quanna

 Drozd retained the title against mandatory challenger Jeremy Ouanna on March 15, 2014.

 Drozd vs. Wlodarczyk

 In his next bout, Drozd won his first world title by defeating Krzysztof Włodarczyk on September 27, 2014, to win the WBC Cruiserweight title.
 Drozd won the fight convincingly, with the judges scoring it 119-108, 119-108 and 118-109 in favor of Drozd.

 Drozd vs. Janik

 In his next bout, Drozd fought Lukasz Janik, which was his first title defence.
 Drozd beat Lukasz Janik by technical knockout in the 9th round.

 Drozd lost the WBC cruiserweight title at the end of May 2016 when he was unable to defend it due to injury, and Tony Bellew defeated Ilunga Makabu in three rounds to win it.
-Instead he was made interim champion, but was removed from that position due to inactivity in December 2016.
+Instead he was made champion in recess, but was removed from that position due to inactivity in December 2016.
 He has not fought since.